Buying Guide for Inline Skates

 • Urban: Urban style inline skates are relatively new and offer a boot design reminiscent to an aggressive skate.
 Built for city streets, with a nimble short frame design, urban skates are great for zipping around crowded sidewalks.

-The skill level associated with inline skates can range from beginner to expert with intermediate, advanced intermediate, and advanced in between.
+The skill range associated with inline skates can range from beginner to expert with intermediate, advanced intermediate, and advanced in between.
 Just like any equipment for athletics there are various ranges of equipment available.
-The inline skate skill level will start out at beginner with plastic framed skates, with smaller wheels and lower grade bearings.
-As a skate’s skill level goes up you will get better components including frames, bearings, wheels and boots.
+The inline skate skill range will start out at beginner with plastic framed skates, with smaller wheels and lower grade bearings.
+As a skate’s skill range goes up you will get better components including frames, bearings, wheels and boots.
 Just like anything else you will want to match your ability with the type of skate you need.
 Buy an inline skate that best matches your ability, or is slightly above so you can grow into it.

 The liner of an inline skate is a very important piece of the skate.
 If you have an ill fitting liner you are going to have an ill fitting skate, and this may give you an ill temper while skating.
 The four most common types of inline skate liners are listed below: